 Yes—but only if you have the right coverage.
 Outdoor training adds unique risks, like slips on icy sidewalks or trips on uneven terrain.
 With APOLLO, your general liability insurance follows you wherever you go in the province—whether it’s a public park, a backyard, or a community sports field.

-Pro tip: Some Ontario municipalities require trainers to carry insurance and register before using public park space for paid sessions.
+Pro tip: Some municipalities require trainers to carry insurance and register before using public park space for paid sessions.

 What happens if a client sues me after a virtual session?

 You’re still liable—even if you’re miles apart.
-If a client in Ottawa claims they injured themselves following your workout instructions over Zoom, they could still take legal action.
+If a client claims they injured themselves following your workout instructions over Zoom, they could still take legal action.
 That’s where professional liability insurance comes in, helping cover legal fees and any awarded damages.

-I rent space in a Toronto gym.
+I rent space in a gym.
 Do I need my own insurance, or am I covered by theirs?

 You likely need your own.
-Most commercial gyms in Ontario require personal trainers—especially independent contractors—to carry their own policy.
+Most commercial gyms require personal trainers—especially independent contractors—to carry their own policy.
 The gym’s insurance usually only covers employees or the facility itself, not external trainers.
 You’ll likely need to submit a Certificate of Insurance (COI) and name the gym as an "additional insured."

 Yes!
 If you're self-employed or operate as a sole proprietor or incorporated trainer, your insurance premiums are typically tax-deductible as a business expense.
 That means you get peace of mind and a little back at tax time.